dedicated to the research and development of Nitric oxide

 from left to right, profiles listed below:

 Dr. Bauer became one of the youngest Staff Scientists in translational medicine at the Cleveland Clinic's Taussig Cancer Institute, where he was responsible for drug design and the development of novel drugs with an emphasis on targeted drug delivery.
 His fields of specialization include signal transduction pathways, apoptosis, cobalamin chemistry, molecular biology and the biochemistry of nitric oxide.
 Dr. Bauer earned his doctorate in chemistry from the University of Akron and was fellowship trained in cancer immunology at the Cleveland Clinic's Lerner Research Institute.
-Dr. Bauer has more than 25 years of experience in the chemistry (synthetic and analytical) and biochemistry of nitric oxide, and 20 years of experience in cancer medicine.
+Dr. Bauer has more than 28 years of experience in the chemistry (synthetic and analytical) and biochemistry of nitric oxide, and 20 years of experience in cancer medicine.
 Dr. Bauer has received over $5M in grant support from the National Institutes of Health (NIH), the National Cancer Institute (NCI) and various other foundations for research pertaining to the synthesis and testing of nitric oxide-donor compounds.
 His work has resulted in three United States Patents and over twenty-five foreign patents.
 He is the author of more than 100 abstracts and manuscripts.
 He currently serves as an academic editor for the scientific journal PLoS ONE, and is an invited editorial reviewer for several scientific publications that include the Journal of the National Cancer Institute, Molecular Cancer Therapeutics, Cancer Research, Clinical Cancer Research, and the journals of the American Chemical Society.
 Dr. Bauer has served as a grant reviewer for the American Cancer Society Research Project Council, and is an invited grant reviewer for NIH/NCI.
-Dr. Bauer also holds a degree in Business Administration from Walsh University.
+Dr. Bauer also holds a degree in Business Administration from Walsh University and is currently a Visiting Professor of Biochemistry on the faculty of Math and Sciences at Walsh University.

 Vice President, Director of Research & Development